johnodon/retromoonlight/README.md

 # RetroPie Moonlight #

 This is a set of scripts with the intent of helping people stream games from their PC to their RetroPie.
 These scripts use [Moonlight](http://moonlight-stream.com/) to query your PC for your available games and generates a "Console" within RetroPi along with a set of "Roms" representing your games.
 Each rom is actually a shell script configured to tell moonlight to begin streaming the game of your choice.
 ![alt text](https://github.com/joelghill/retromoonlight/blob/master/Images/moonlight_gameslist.png "Moonlight game collection in Eudora theme")

+## Why this fork
+Retromoonlight has not been updated for the past three years.
+Unfortunately, some issues makes it unusable.

+This fork does not add anything but simply fix the setup scripts by doing two things:
+	*itimer.gpg is checked out in the retromoonlight folder, fix chown called *moonlight cannot be installed without libcurl3, which is no longer available.
+Instead, moonlight will be compiled using libcurl4

 ## Why Use This? ##
 There is already a [solution available](https://github.com/TechWizTime/moonlight-retropie) for streaming Steam Big Picture Mode, why bother using this?
 There are a few reasons: